 4. Graduation Cap Cupcakes

 Pay homage to the traditional graduation cap with homemade cupcakes — featuring a chocolate cake base, a chocolate graham cracker top and a licorice tassel.
 These fun and tasty-looking treats will have hungry friends, family, and guests coming back for more.
 These graduation caps will be as tasty as they are festive and are perfect for taking fun photos.

 5. Photo Book

 Contact your graduate’s friends and ask for any and all photographs that show the time that they spent together during their school career.
 Whether it be photos they took at their high school pep rally or a fun picture with the college mascot, there are numerous ways to put together a unique photo book.
-Collect the photos and memories beforehand, and use them to create a professionally printed photo book.
+Collect the photos and memories beforehand, and use them to create a professionally printed photo book with Shutterfly.

 6. Soft Pretzels

 For a fun snack, try pretzels twisted into graduation caps.
 Not only are pretzels a popular snack, they’re easy to serve and won’t make a mess.
 Provide dips like mustard and cheese as an extra treat, and make sure to take some photos before eating to remember the creative design.

 7. Graduation Candy Class Rings